-In the last 10 to 15 years full stack PAS vendors, such as Guidewire, Duck Creek and Sapiens, have dominated the insurance technology market.
+In the last 10 to 15 years full stack PAS vendors, such as Guidewire and Duck Creek, have dominated the insurance technology market.
 These types of vendor promise to meet the full range of insurance technology needs but sometimes struggle to deliver new requirements.
 Updating them often requires significant effort and investment and they are not built to easily integrate with emerging service providers.

 For this reason, insurers are starting to reconsider their technology approach.
-Rather than depend on one platform to provide full PAS functionality, IT teams are experimenting with technology ecosystem models.
+Rather than depend on one platform to provide full PAS functionality, IT teams are experimenting with technology ecosystems.

-Technology ecosystem models connect together cutting-edge, often niche, systems that specialise in specific functions to create a ‘perfect’ PAS.
+Technology ecosystems connect together cutting-edge, often niche, systems that specialise in specific functions to create a ‘perfect’ PAS.
 To build a true ecosystem model, insurers need to replace legacy platforms with a suite of interconnected systems.

-Since full ‘rip-and-replace’ projects are not popular, insurers are instead testing ‘hybrid’ ecosystem models.
+Since full ‘rip-and-replace’ projects are not popular, insurers are instead testing ‘hybrid’ ecosystems.
 This model creates a layer of niche systems that sits on top of the legacy platform.
-The hybrid model is not as flexible as a true ecosystem model but acts as ‘training wheels’ to allow insurers to migrate away from legacy platforms.
+The hybrid model is not as flexible as a true technology ecosystem but acts as ‘training wheels’ to allow insurers to migrate away from legacy platforms.

 2) What’s driving the interest in ecosystem models?

-There are 3 main reasons why the technology ecosystem model is now gaining traction:
+There are 3 main reasons why the technology ecosystem is now gaining traction:

 - Growth of API-native technology: APIs are a type of digital ‘plug socket’ which allow systems to integrate quickly and exchange data seamlessly.
 This makes combining new systems into a technology ecosystem significantly easier than trying to add functionality to legacy and full stack PAS, which can lag behind in integration capability.